Invariant measures of Mass Migration Processes: The model

 $\bullet$ In the \emph{misanthropes process} (MP), introduced by Cocozza in \cite{Cocozza},

 for a nonnegative function $\gen^1_{\cdot,\cdot}$ on $\N\times\N$, non-decreasing (non-increasing) in its first (second) coordinate.
 In the works of Godr\`eche et al. \cite{godreche07,LG,LG07}, arbitrary (that is, without monotonicity properties) nonnegative $\gen^1_{\cdot,\cdot}$ on $\N\times\N$ are considered in (\ref{misanth}) and the process is then called the \emph{dynamic urn model} or the \emph{migration process}.
-However, as per usual, we keep the denomination MP also for those cases, but call mass migration processes (MMP) the dynamics extended to multiple jumps.\\
+However, as per usual, we keep the denomination MP also for those cases; we denote by mass migration processes (MMP) the dynamics extended to multiple jumps.\\

-$\bullet$ \emph{Zero range processes} (ZRP) are single-jump dynamics introduced by Spitzer in \cite{spitzer}, for which the dependence on $\beta$ is dropped in $\gen^1_{\a,\b}$.
+$\bullet$ \emph{Zero range processes} (ZRP) are single-jump dynamics (that is, with rate (\ref{misanth})) introduced by Spitzer in \cite{spitzer}, for which the dependence on $\beta$ is dropped in $\gen^1_{\a,\b}$.
 We denote by MM-ZRP their extension to multiple jumps, which was introduced in \cite{GrL}.
 To simplify the notation for the rates, $\gka$ denotes a function of $k$ and $\a$ (the occupation number on the departure site of the jump) only:

-$\bullet$ \emph{Target processes} (TP) are single-jump dynamics introduced in \cite{LG07}, for which the dependence on $\alpha$ is (almost) dropped in $\gen^1_{\a,\b}$: only $\alpha>0$ is required.
+$\bullet$ \emph{Target processes} (TP) are single-jump dynamics (that is, with rate (\ref{misanth})) introduced in \cite{LG07}, for which the dependence on $\alpha$ is (almost) dropped in $\gen^1_{\a,\b}$: only $\alpha>0$ is required.
 We define in this paper their generalization to multiple jumps (MM-TP).
 To simplify the notation for the rates, $\gkb$ denotes a function of $k$ and $\b$ (the occupation number on the arrival site of the jump) only:

 We will study in detail various examples of MM-ZRP and MM-TP in Section \ref{s-examples}.\\